mikemyl/algorithms-stanford/assignment4_strongly_connected_components/Readme.md

 and our goal is to compute the [strongly connected components](https://en.wikipedia.org/wiki/Strongly_connected_component).

 We 've seen in course how to utilize the DFS algorithm (2 times) in order to compute the scc's:
-- The first DFS pass computes the finish times of each vertex
+- The first DFS pass computes the finishing times of each vertex
 - The second DFS computes the scc's